 Photosynthesis evolved way early in the history of Earth.
 As gases released by organisms altered the lighting conditions on which they depended, they had to evolve new colors.
-Although some of the steps in photosynthesis are still not entirely understood, the overall photosynthetic equation has been known since 19th century.
+Although some steps in photosynthesis are still not entirely understood, the overall photosynthetic equation has been known since 19th century.

-According to the a new examination by earth scientists at McGill University in Canada, the oldest algae fossils on Earth are a billion year old.
+According to the new examination by earth scientists at McGill University in Canada, the oldest algae fossils on Earth are a billion year old.
 They estimated that the origin of photosynthesis in today’s plants had begun approximately 1.25 billion years ago.
 Earlier estimates had placed it somewhere between 720 million and 1.2 billion years.

 These findings could resolve long-standing mysteries of fossilized algae, Bangiomorpha pubescens, that were first discovered in 1990 in Arctic Canada.
 They are the oldest known direct ancestor of today’s animals and plants, but its age was poorly resolved chronologically and taxonomically.

-Between 1.8 billion and 800 million years ago, bacteria, archaea and plenty of other organisms that have since gone extinct milled about the Earth’s oceans, with small biological change.
-The era could have set the platform for proliferation of even more complicated life forms that reached its peak level 541 million years ago with Cambrian Explosion.
+Between 1.8 billion and 800 million years ago, bacteria, archaea, and plenty of other organisms that have since gone extinct milled about the Earth’s oceans, with small biological change.
+The era could have set the platform for the proliferation of even more complicated life forms that reached its peak level 541 million years ago with Cambrian Explosion.

 Finding Precise Age of Fossils

-To find the accurate age of fossils, the researchers searched the rough and bumpy area of remote Baffin Island, where Bangiomorpha pubescens have been found.
+To find the accurate age of fossils, researchers searched the rough and bumpy area of remote Baffin Island, where Bangiomorpha pubescens have been found.
 They collected samples of black shale from rock layers consisting of algae fossils.